dd9jn/rfc4880bis/crypto-refresh.md

 - A series of values comprising the encrypted session key.
   This is algorithm-specific and described below.

+The public-key encryption algorithm (described in subsequent sections) is passed two values:

+- The session key.

-The session key, and the one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following encryption container, are passed to the public-key algorithm used, described below.
+- The one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following v1 SEIPD packet.

 ### v6 PKESK {#v6-pkesk}